aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Sateces apakšbaseina minimālā augšteces dienas vidējā gaisa temperatūra vēsākajā mēnesī (°C) (HydroClim) analīzes šūnā (1 ha)

-**Procedure:** Information - both basins and raster layers - from [HydroClim data](#Ch04.12) is used.
+**Procedure:** Information from [HydroClim data](#Ch04.12) - including both basin and raster layers - is used.
 First, basin CRS is transformed to epsg:3059.
-Then zonal statistics (per basin) with layer specific summary function - min - are calculated (`exactextractr::exact_extract()`) and then rasterized with `egvtools::polygon2input()`.
-Once rasterized to input data, EGV is created with `egvtools::input2egv()`.
+Then, zonal statistics (per basin) using a layer specific summary function (min) are calculated (`exactextractr::exact_extract()`), and the the results are rasterized using `egvtools::polygon2input()`.
+Once rasterized to input data, EGV is created using `egvtools::input2egv()`.
 To prevent from gaps at the edges, inverse distance weighted (power = 2) gap filling is implemented.
-To save disk space, intermediate input layer is unlinked.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+To save disk space, the intermediate input layer is unlinked.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r